Jaaz7/TailTeller/README.md

   1. Inception V3: Known for its efficiency and ability to detect features.
   2. Xception: Utilizes convolutions to provide a more efficient modeling.
   3. NASNetLarge: Offers a scalable architecture for image recognition.
-  4. InceptionResNet V2: Combines the connections for faster training.<br>
+  4. InceptionResNet V2: Combines the connections for faster training.<br><br>
      These models are put together in one to ensuring robust breed classification.

   ### Image Preprocessing